Lawmakers need to hear your stories! Here are some tips to effectively contact your legislator:

 - Be prepared to give your address: Legislators want to talk to their constituents.
 Including your address ensures that your legislator will pay attention.

 - Be short.
 Think one page, or a front and back at most.
 Legislators are extremely busy; use this opportunity to catch their interest.

 - Think bullet points, not paragraphs.
 Legislators skim material looking for something to catch their eye.
 Use font, bold, etc. to your advantage—remember a little goes a long way.

 - Target the heartstrings!!
 We are Minnesota’s health and human services; we have stories that will grab attention—use them.
 Share personal stories if possible.
 Encourage those you work with to share their stories.
 Make it personal.

 Click here to find your legislators.
-The goal of contacting legislators is not always to support or oppose legislation.
+The goal of communicating with your legislators is not always to support or oppose legislation.
 Instead, think about making a friend that will fight for you when the time is right, or better yet, will reach out to you when they need clarification or guidance.
-You are the experts in health and human services and the programs you touch—be a resource.
+You are the expert in the health and human service field and the programs and people you work with and for—be a resource!